bartaxyz/GitPT/README.md

 1. Entering your OpenRouter API key
 2. Selecting an AI model from popular options or specifying a custom one

+_It's recommended using small models, such as `openai/gpt-4.1-mini` as your model choice.
+Mainly due to its large context window, fast response times & cost-effective pricing._

 You'll need an [OpenRouter](https://openrouter.ai/) account to get an API key.

 ## Usage